What Does A Probate Lawyer Do?

 Probate is a legal process to finalize and administer a loved one’s estate after death.
-Your family may work closely with the Probate Court in the county where your loved one died to:
+Your estate lawyer will work closely with the Probate Court in the county where your loved one lived when they died to:

 - Appraise the property